 About the QBE Shootout

-The QBE Shootout is one of an increasing number of non-standard tournaments that feature on the golfing calendar but, dating back to 1989, it is certainly one of the older ones that falls into that category.
-It bills itself as the “premier PGA TOUR post-season event” and now takes place in mid-December during the break the wraparound season takes at that time of year.
+The QBE Shootout was one of an increasing number of non-standard tournaments that featured on the golfing calendar but, dating back to 1989, it was certainly one of the older ones that fell into that category.
+It billed itself as the “premier PGA TOUR post-season event” and ended up taking place in mid-December during the break the wraparound season took at that time of year.

-The tournament is unusual in a number of ways, being a team event, featuring just 24 players and also being played over 54 rather than the customary 72 holes, from Thursday to Saturday.
-Although it offers a total prize fund of more than $3m, it is an unofficial money event on the Tour, a category into which tournaments such as the Hero World Challenge and the now defunct PGA Grand Slam of Golf also fall.
+The tournament was unusual in a number of ways, being a team event, featuring just 24 players and also being played over 54 rather than the customary 72 holes, from Thursday to Saturday.
+Although it offered a total prize fund of more than $3m, it was an unofficial money event on the Tour, a category into which tournaments such as the Hero World Challenge and the now also defunct PGA Grand Slam of Golf fell.

-For many years the tournament has been known as the Shark Shootout, honouring Norman, whose nickname is the Great White Shark, or just Shark.
-The exact name has changed over the years, largely for sponsorship reasons and whilst some still think of it as the Shark Shootout it has been QBE Shootout since 2017.
+For many years the tournament had been known as the Shark Shootout, honouring Norman, whose nickname is the Great White Shark, or just Shark.
+The exact name changed over the years, largely for sponsorship reasons and whilst some still thought of it as the Shark Shootout it was the QBE Shootout between 2017 and the final tournament in 2022.

 Format & Course

-As well as changing its name, the tournament has also moved around a fair bit over the years, although it has been played in Florida, where Norman has long lived, since 2000.
+As well as changing its name, the tournament had also moved around a fair bit over the years, although it played in Florida, where Norman has long lived, between 2000 and 2022.
 Initially it called California home, the first 11 editions being played at Sherwood Country Club.
 Doral took over for one year using a course designed by the tournament host himself.
 In 2001 the Shootout moved to Naples in south west Florida, one of the wealthiest cities in the States.

-Tiburón Golf Club has hosted this event since then, tiburón being Spanish for Shark, with the Gold Course (one of two designed by Norman at the golf club) being used.
-From the Championship tees the course is a fairly standard par 72 that stretches to almost 7,400 yards, closing with a tricky 493-yard par four.
+Tiburón Golf Club hosted this event since then, tiburón being Spanish for shark, with the Gold Course (one of two designed by Norman at the golf club) being used.
+From the Championship tees the course was a fairly standard par 72 that stretched to almost 7,400 yards, closing with a tricky 493-yard par four.

-As with many tournaments that don’t follow the standard 72-hole stroke play format, the structure of the event has been tweaked a number of times over the years.
-The 12-team, 24-player format has stayed constant but other than that pretty much everything else has changed.
+As with many tournaments that don’t follow the standard 72-hole stroke play format, the structure of the event had been tweaked a number of times over the years.
+The 12-team, 24-player format stayed constant but other than that pretty much everything else had changed.

-ESPN outlined the current format when it was introduced in 2014, under the rather disparaging headline, “Silly-season event adjusts format”.
-The first round is a scramble (essentially both team members tee off, choose the best shot, both play from there and then repeat), with the second 18 played as greensomes.
-The decisive round is played under more conventional fourball better ball rules.
+ESPN outlined the latest format change when it was introduced in 2014, under the rather disparaging headline, “Silly-season event adjusts format”.
+The first round was a scramble (essentially both team members teed off, chose the best shot, both played from there and then repeat), with the second 18 played as greensomes.
+The decisive round was played under more conventional fourball better ball rules.

-Due to the way the course is set up and the relaxed nature of the tournament, alongside the structure outlined above, scoring is invariably superb.
+Due to the way the course was set up and the relaxed nature of the tournament, alongside the structure outlined above, scoring was invariably superb.
 In 2019 only one team finished with a score worse than 20 under par.
 Below we can see the best scores from each round/format for the 2019 edition of this fun contest.

 Top 2019 Scores